isislovecruft/switzerland/README.txt

 the underlying traffic.

-But many NAT firewalls, especially home wireless routers, make other undocumented modifications to the traffic travelling through them, beyond the minimum required to be a NAT firewall.
+But many NAT firewalls, especially home wireless routers, make other undocumented modifications to the traffic traveling through them, beyond the minimum required to be a NAT firewall.
 As a result, Switzerland clients that are behind firewalls or talking to machines that are behind firewalls will often detect and report these modifications to traffic.

 It is important not to confuse packet modification by your firewall or another client's firewall with interference by an ISP.
-If you want to preform reliable tests of an ISP, you'll need to plug your computer directly into your DSL or cable modem, and only consider results obtained with non-firewalled peers.
+If you want to perform reliable tests of an ISP, you'll need to plug your computer directly into your DSL or cable modem, and only consider results obtained with non-firewalled peers.
 Switzerland will tell you which other clients are behind NAT firewalls.